 Your shoulder exercise for this routine.
 You could do it against or in front of a wall.
 You can also do it free-standing for more core activation, balance, and coolness.
 Just don’t forget your proper form and no half-repping.
 Do not let your elbows flare out to the side.

 Every workout we’ve done so far trained our core.
 Not it’s time to focus on our core, mainly our abdominal muscles.
 For crunches, do it in a controlled fashion.
 You don’t want to be throwing yourself up just to get a repetition down.
 Focus on controlling your abs and breathing during the exercise.

-In order to get the most out of your workout and rest days, train and learn with Calisthenics Academy.
+In order to get the most out of your workout and rest days, train and learn with The Movement Athlete.
 You will not need anything else and of course, yourself.

 Get to know how to advanced even further even if you’re at the expert stage already.